 Navigate to the Mouse properties windows as stated in the previous section, switch to Device Settings, and click on the “Reset Devices” button at the bottom.

 If your laptop touchpad stopped working, check if tapping is enabled.
 Your trackpad has its configurations besides the options provided in the system settings.
 Here’s how:

 - Navigate to the Mouse properties windows as stated previously, switch to Device Settings.
 In the Devices list, select the touchpad’s name.

 - In the new dialog window that opens, select Tapping from the navigational tree, and check the box for “Enable Tapping”.
 Your settings interface may vary according to the manufacturer.
 You can further fine-tune touchpad settings here.

 - Select “Apply” and “OK” to save your settings.
-Check if you still face issues with touchpad buttons.
+This is another way to fix touchpad issues in Windows 10.